pcardotatgit/XDR_Incident_parser/README.md

 run the **2-parse_incident_summary.py** script and have a look the parsing result into the console.

-This scripts gives some example of functions that parse the JSON file and extract from it some data.
+This script gives some example of functions that parse the JSON file and extract from it some data.